go-goyave/goyave.dev/src/basics/middleware.md

 })
 ```

-This middleware is reading the raw request query and body.
+This middleware is reading and parsing the raw request query and body.

 First, the query is parsed using Go's standard `url.ParseQuery()`.
 After being flattened (single value arrays converted to non-array), the result is put in the request's `Query`.
 If the parsing fails, it returns `400 Bad request`.